Back in 1988, the Barbados Philatelic Bureau was set to release a series of five stamps celebrating famous Barbadian cricketers.

 With the stamps already released to the public, the Bureau had no option but to go ahead and create FDC’s with the correct release date of 6th June on them, but every cover features just four cricketers, not five.

 The fifth stamp finally got its own FDC the following month on 11th July 1988.
 To date, I’ve yet to see a copy and no one I know collecting Barbados has a copy either.

 This cover is unusual because it highlights a time when technology didn’t impact on the day to day running of the General Post Office and notices to withdraw stamps, such as this one, was typed and distributed.

 The story gets even better when you start to ask people about who spotted and bought the 101 stamps.

-Does anyone else have story about how these stamps were acquired and how bought them?
+Does anyone else have a story about how these stamps were acquired and who bought them?